-Figure 1 illustrates the sample Avaya SIP-enabled enterprise solution, connected to Axtel SIP Trunking through a public Internet WAN connection.
+Figure 1 illustrates the sample Avaya SIP-enabled enterprise solution, connected to the MTS Allstream SIP Trunking service through a public Internet WAN connection.

 For security purposes, references to any public IP addresses used during the compliance test have been replaced in these Application Notes with private addresses.
-Also, SIP trunk credentials have been replaced with fictitious values, and PSTN routable phone numbers used in the test have been changed to non-routable numbers.
+Also, PSTN routable phone numbers used in the test have been changed to non-routable numbers.

-Figure 1: Avaya SIP Enterprise Solution connected to Axtel SIP Trunking
+Figure 1: Avaya SIP Enterprise Solution connected to MTS Allstream SIP Trunking.